17 Coaching Techniques to Improve Skills

 ...talk less!

 You will inevitably have to talk, teach, coach, and develop using your words, so try to limit them.
+This is a key part of effective coaching techniques.

 I used to coach kettlebell sport athletes.